Feature request #62

 Jochen Topf

-#4 Updated by springmeyer - over 15 years ago
+#4 Updated by springmeyer - about 16 years ago

 +1 to this being made more flexible. uDig/geotools provides a much more noticeably more flexible approach to reading in postgis tablea (even without a unique id field), so perhaps this could might be a good reference: